All Episodes

 New York had zero preparation.

-Early March, the governor, the mayor, the health officials were all saying, No, we got this covered.
+Early March, the governor, the mayor, the health officials were all saying, no, we got this covered.

 They didn't have anything covered.

-Uh does he get credit for that?
+Does he get credit for that?

 But the amazing thing is in New York, the deaths that we had, they had a policy.

-This we now find out the state had a policy that they would send coronavirus patients back into nursing homes.
+We now find out the state had a policy that they would send coronavirus patients back into nursing homes.

 Can you believe that?

-That's why you had this massive death because it was this highly contagious disease among all people, and the state ordered it.
+That's why you had this massive death, because it was this highly contagious disease among all people.

 Governor Cuomo's state health commissioner ordered it.

-So they were so they were sending people with coronavirus.
+So they were sending people with coronavirus.

 Well, the governor said today, well, that was their decision to do that.

-No, I didn't do that.
+I didn't do that.

 Terrible.